Date: April 13, 2016

-The Community Service Center’s annual Sleep Out on the Quad promotes awareness of hunger and homelessness while urging participants to take action.
-This annual event allows students to experience one night in the life of a homeless person and to raise awareness for the homeless population.
-Students rely on using the bare minimal materials to sleep on the quad, to help understand the experience a homeless individual faces each day.
-UA students made blankets, listened to panelists, watched an educational movie, and walked barefoot around the quad for the TOMS Walk Without Shoes.
+The Center for Service and Leadership's annual Sleep Out promotes awareness of hunger and homelessness while urging participants to take action.
+This annual event allows students to experience one night in the life of a homeless person to raise awareness for the homeless population.
+Students rely on using the bare minimal materials to sleep on the promenade, to help understand the experience a homeless individual faces each day.
+This year, UA students will make blankets, listen to speakers, watched a movie and participate in other activities to help gain a better understanding of homelessness.

 In 2015, over 490 UA students, faculty, and staff participated throughout the event.
 On a dark soccer field, participants watched Not My Life on a big screen, played trivia, experienced interactive poverty simulations, and listened to different speakers speak about human trafficking and how victims are disproportionately affect by homelessness, as well as listened to a classmate's story of their experiences with homelessness.